Azure-Samples/app-service-javascript-sap-cap-quickstart/src/README.md

 $> cds watch

 # ...or...
-## works with Azure Database for PostgreSQL
+## works with Azure Cosmos DB for PostgreSQL
 $> cds watch --profile hybrid
 ```